Merrimack County New Hampshire Cover Crop Seed Production Feasibility Project

 Project Objectives:

-1. This project seeks to assess the feasibility of growing cover crop seeds on municipal lands and establishing infrastructure to process, store, and distribute the seeds to local farmers.
+1. This project sought to assess the feasibility of growing cover crop seeds on private and municipal lands while establishing infrastructure to process, store, and distribute the seeds to local farmers.
 The assessment will uncover the potential success of the endeavor by looking at the costs, the capacity of the land, and the resources that would be necessary to continue the project.

 Introduction: